Green Christmas: Sustainable Wrapping Ideas

 If you planning to gift people some home made treats, Keep Leaf sandwich bags are the perfect wrap and can make up part of the gift, it’s an all round winner.

-We would love to hear your ideas for reducing waste at Christmas! xx
+We would love to hear your ideas for having a green Christmas and reducing waste in the festive season! xx